What are the UWCs?

-Which topics will be addressed during the third UMOJA Short Course?
+Which topics will be addressed during the UMOJA Short Course?

 When and where is the UMOJA Short Course?

-The course will be held virtually from August 08 - 30, 2020.
-Workshops will be mainly held Saturdays and Sundays between 10 am- 5pm GMT +3.
-During the week participants will engage with the content through individual and group work, with one mid-week check-in session accompanied by facilitators.
+The course will be held in the first weeks if July.
+Workshops will be mainly held for 10 days and participants will engage with the content through individual and group work in session organized by facilitators.

 Who is eligible for the course?